institutional access

 Argentines reel from health care cutbacks as President Milei’s state overhaul mirrors Trump’s

-• President Javier Milei took office in December 2023 and immediately implemented austerity reforms, including a 48% real cut in Argentina's health care budget.
+• President Javier Milei took office in December 2023 and promptly cut Argentina’s health care budget by 48%, suspending the DADSE agency that funded expensive cancer medications.

 Insights by Ground AI